Dissertation & Thesis Handbook

 - When the end is in sight, ensure that you have applied for graduation.
-The deadlines for applying for graduation for Summer 2013 and the 2013-2014 academic year are as follows:
+The deadlines for applying for graduation for the 2015-2016 academic year are as follows:

 - To access the application, go to TUportal and select Self Service Banner (SSB).
 When in SSB, select Student » Student Records » Apply to Graduate.
 Upon accessing the graduation application, verify that the correct degree and program are indicated.
 If the wrong degree or program is listed, STOP.
 This will be required if you are applying for a diploma for a degree to which you were not officially admitted (e.g., admitted to the Ph.D. but picking up an M.A. along the way).
 Contact your advisor to submit a Graduate Change of Program Work Flow.
 When the Registrar confirms via email that the Change of Program has been completed, return to the SSB graduation application and submit.